YeOldeDM/lets-godot-roguelike/pages/step-2-collision.md

 Movement
 =====
 So far, our player movement control is only okay.
-One feature we are going to want to add to it is the ability to move diagonally.
+One feature we want to add to it is the ability to move diagonally.
 Because of the nature of our game, using combinations of arrow keys to get diagonal movement just will not be possible.
-Also, once we begin adding HUD elements to our game, those `ui_` actions will be used to shift the focus of those elements, and we don't want those being confused with our movement actions.
+Also, once we begin adding User Interface elements to our game, those `ui_` actions could be used to shift the focus of those elements, and we don't want those being confused with our movement actions.
 We want to dedicate a block of eight (nine, actually) keys on our keyboard to player movement.

 ### Speaking Through Actions
 If you go to Project Settings > InputMap, you can manage your game's Actions.
 Because they can be expressed in a short and understandable way, we'll use "compass coordinates" to express direction.
 We will say "N"orth equals "Up", "W"est equals "Left", and so on.
 For our action names, we'll use a convention of `step_D` where D is the compass direction we want that action to represent.